glebbash/LO/README.md

   <img src="./vscode-ext/assets/icons/lo.svg" />
 </p>

-LO - Low level programming language for WASM with focus on simplicity
+LO - small programming language targeting WASM that aims to be as simple as possible

+## 🏆 Goals

+- Make both the language and the compiler small and easy to understand
+- Have little to no dependencies
+- Be easy to use and modify
+- Emit WASM to have the biggest target coverage with little code

 ## 🪵 Development Log